ShibalINU/Attendify1.9/README.md

 ✔ monthly attendance table shows past attendance of students to the subject for the current month (slight bugs may occur), it uses `attendance-archive` table

 ✔ ability to export student attendance per subject (powered by excel.js)

+✔ weekly schedule for teachers

+---

+was taking too long to work on this laptop is heavily damaged :(